 Llamas are herbivores meaning they only eat plants.
 Llamas eat grass, ferns and hay.
 They can eat up to 6 pounds of food a day.
 They chew their food a long time before swallowing .
 This helps them with digesting the food.
 Llamas only need to drink a small amount of water, which is helpful on long journeys.

-Llamas live in the Andes mountain region along the west coast of South America in the countries of Peru, Argentina, Bolivia and Chili.
+Llamas live in the Andes mountains region along the west coast of South America in the countries of Peru, Argentina, Bolivia and Chili.
 It is believed that 40 million years ago llamas lived in North America.
 Then 3 million years ago the llamas started to migrate to South America.
 At the end of the last ice age between 10,000-12,000 llamas became completely extinct in North America.
 You can now see llamas in Zoos and on some farms.
 Llamas became domesticated animals in Peru 4,000-5,000 years ago.
 It is one of the world’s oldest domesticated animals.
 Llamas are not found in the wild anymore.

 Llamas are social animals and live in groups called herds.
 They will fight each other to be a leader in the herd..
 Llamas communicate with their tails, ears and sounds.
 Humming is a common sound llamas make.
 Llamas have an excellent sense of smell, eyesight and hearing.
 They can runs up to 35 miles per hour.
 Llamas are also good jumpers.
 They have been known to jump up to 3ft.

 Llamas have been used for thousands of years to carry and transport goods.
 They are smart animals and can be easily trained.
 They are also good with dealing with harsh weather conditions and environments.
 Their wool helps protect them in extreme temperatures.